 - 1.1 The word ADULT applies to anyone who is NOT a teacher, or whose employment by the Trust gives them specific approval to have direct contact with children.
-It also includes exstudents who may have recently left. - 1.2 If any adult reports to reception asking to see a student, the request must be referred directly to the Headteacher/Principal. - 1.3 The Headteacher/Principal or member of Senior Leadership Team will decide on what action to take, bearing in mind the following: No Adult (including the Police, but see also later) is allowed to have access to a child without the specific approval of the parents/carers. - 1.4 No adult is allowed to have access to a child without the continuous presence of an appropriate employee or the child's parents/carers. - 1.5 No adult will be given access to a child, even with parents'/carers' approval, if the business Is not directly related to the child's education or to events which have taken place on school/UTC site.
-Priority should be given to the continuation of student education with minimum disturbance. - 1.6 If the Police request to see a student, this request will not normally be granted if the investigation relates to matters when the child was in the care of their parents/carers. - 1.7 If Police wish to interview a child about events which have taken place on the school/UTC site, during or outside the school day, the Police may well be arriving at our invitation, and we would in any case wish to help the Police enquiries. - 1.8 The only exception of item (5.5) would be if the Police were able to convince us that they were investigating serious criminal activity where speed was an essential part of their enquiries.
-In this case, if parents/carers could not be contacted, the Headteacher / Headteacher/Principal would normally accept responsibility "in loco parentis" and inform the parents/carers afterwards. - 1.9 Serious criminal activity would include certain types of child abuse.
-In these cases, it would be a matter of professional judgement and liaison with the appropriate agencies as to how and when parents/carers would be informed. - 1.10 These policy arrangements may occasionally mean that visitors asking to see a student may be required to wait for some considerable period of time.
+It also includes exstudents who may have recently left. - Any visitors to school/UTC will be signed in through reception, visitor/s that provide current, DBS checks will be issued with the appropriate colour for that school/UTC.
+Any visitor/s without a current DBS check will be issued a red lanyard.
+Visitors with red lanyards will be escorted to and from the area they are due to attendance and will be always supervised by the key member of staff.
+Any visitor/s attending on a regular basis (once per week or 3 times per month) will be added to the single central record. - 1.3 If any adult reports to reception asking to see a student, the request must be referred directly to the Headteacher/Principal. - 1.4 The Headteacher/Principal or member of Senior Leadership Team will decide on what action to take, bearing in mind the following: No Adult (including the Police, but see also later) is allowed to have access to a child without the specific approval of the parents/carers. - 1.5 No adult is allowed to have access to a child without the continuous presence of an appropriate employee or the child's parents/carers. - 1.6 No adult will be given access to a child, even with parents'/carers' approval, if the business Is not directly related to the child's education or to events which have taken place on school/UTC site.
+Priority should be given to the continuation of student education with minimum disturbance. - 1.7 If the Police request to see a student, this request will not normally be granted if the investigation relates to matters when the child was in the care of their parents/carers. - 1.8 If Police wish to interview a child about events which have taken place on the school/UTC site, during or outside the school day, the Police may well be arriving at our invitation, and we would in any case wish to help the Police enquiries. - The only exception of item (5.5) would be if the Police were able to convince us that they were investigating serious criminal activity where speed was an essential part of their enquiries.
+In this case, if parents/carers could not be contacted, the Headteacher / Headteacher/Principal would normally accept responsibility "in loco parentis" and inform the parents/carers afterwards. - 1.10 Serious criminal activity would include certain types of child abuse.
+In these cases, it would be a matter of professional judgement and liaison with the appropriate agencies as to how and when parents/carers would be informed.

+1.11 These policy arrangements may occasionally mean that visitors asking to see a student may be required to wait for some considerable period of time.
 A genuine visitor will appreciate the rigour with which we protect the security of our students.